The Bad & the Better: Background

 In December 2011, Jordan Witzigreuter confirmed that he would be working on a new album in January 2012 in Los Angeles.
 In May 2012, he revealed to Alternative Press that he had finished a third of the album.
 He had finished writing 25 songs and planned to continue writing for the majority of the summer, flying out to California during his time off to work on the album.
 According to Witzigreuter, he also worked on some tracks on the bus and in airports, rather than spending time in the studio to work on it.
 He hoped for a release date sometime in the fall of 2012.
 However, he delayed the release and decided to release a preview for the album titled, Sorry, Sorry, featuring two tracks "Are We Happy Now?" and "Freakin' Me Out" which were expected to be on the album.
 On June 6, 2013, Witzigreuter announced that he finished writing his fourth studio album on Twitter.
 The album was mastered in August 2013 and was mainly produced by Ian Kirkpatrick.
 After releasing several EPs, Witzigreuter felt that "it was time" and that "A full album just seems like something that's overdue."
+Collaborating with other songwriters on the album, Witzigreuter felt that the process was "a lot more cohesive altogether."

 On March 18, 2014, the Ready Set signed to Razor & Tie Records announcing the release of his upcoming album, The Bad & the Better.
 Witzigreuter spoke about being signed to Razor & Tie stating, "I'm so excited to be signed to Razor & Tie.
 I feel like it's a great opportunity to get more of my music out there in really creative ways, and I've already seen a ton of passion.
 I think it's going to be a great partnership."
 Co-owner of Razor & Tie Cliff Chenfeld added, "We are very excited that Jordan and The Ready Set have chosen to work with Razor & Tie.
 Jordan is an amazing talent and we will do everything we can do to get his music to the largest possible audience."
+About the album title, Witzigreuter said it "means perspective."

 In support of the album, the Ready Set performed at Warped Tour from June to August 2014.
 He later co-headlined a tour with Metro Station called, The Outsiders Tour with supporting acts, the Downtown Fiction and Against the Current in October 2014.